 For goals that are 10, 20, or even 40 years away, it might make sense to invest to meet those goals.
 Investments can make money in various ways, but when you invest, you are essentially buying assets on the open market; however, some investment vehicles are riskier than others.

-So, what are some smart ways to start your savings and investment plan?
-First, if you’re not already saving, start today.
+• First, if you’re not already saving, start today.
 Time works against savers and investors, so write out some of your goals and attach reasonable time frames to them.
 Saving for a really great vacation may take a year or two.
 Saving for the down payment of a house may take years, depending on your circumstances.

-When it comes to saving vs investing, investing shines in reaching long-term goals.
+• When it comes to saving vs investing, investing shines in reaching long-term goals.
 Many Americans invest to provide for themselves in retirement, for example.
 They use a company-sponsored 401(k) or self-directed IRA to build a portfolio over several decades.

-Many retirement plans invest in mutual funds.
+• Many retirement plans invest in mutual funds.
 Mutual funds are bundles of individual stocks or other securities, professionally managed.
 Because they have multiple stocks within, the account achieves diversification, which can help reduce some (but not all) investment risk.

 What Are the Different Bank Accounts I Should Own?

-While some first-time savers think it’s either/or, savings account vs investing, both have their role.
+While some first-time savers think it’s either/or, savings account vs. investing, both have their role.
 Savings accounts can help you get to a spot in life where you can begin investing consistently.

 • On the one hand, you should own as few as you need.
 That reduces the strain of keeping up with multiple accounts and all those login passwords.

-It can be a good idea to have at least, one savings and one checking account.
+It can be a good idea to have at least one savings and one checking account.
 If you’re married, consider owning a joint checking account for paying family bills like the rent, mortgage, groceries, and other monthly expenses.
 You may also want separate accounts for you and your spouse to allow for some privacy.
 Decide what is the right path for your family.

-Checking accounts act like bus stations for your money.
+There are many good reasons to open a checking account.
+It can be the hub for your personal finances, acting like bus stations for your money.
 Money rushes in from your paycheck and it hangs around for a short time before being sent off to pay some bills.
 Savings accounts are more like long-term car storage, letting you stow away money for longer periods.

 Both can be interest-bearing accounts, but don’t simply look for the highest rates.
 Shop around for low fees, too.

-An emergency fund can be tucked away in a cozy savings account, and any income for regular expenses can be placed in a checking account.
+An emergency fund can be tucked away in a savings account, and any income for regular expenses can be placed in a checking account.
 If you have a business or do freelance work, maybe create a completely different checking account for it.